maryam-ataei/CS509_Syllablast_puzzle/README.md

    Installing canvas
    If you have a Canvas element into which you are drawing, then for testing you need to install a special canvas module.

-       ```bash
        npm install canvas

    Note that this is only required if you have Canvas.

 5. **Configure Vitest**